fourkitchens/dca2013/CONTRIBUTING.md

 We have .gitignore excluding the ```_site``` directory that Jekyll creates because Github will take care of generating that folder when we push to ```gh-pages``` branch.

+## JavaScript

+To build the JavaScript, use `grunt` and `grunt watch`.
+To install the required npm modules, start with `npm install`.
+You may need to install node.js if you don't have it.
+It's easily downloadable from the nodejs.com website.

 ## Content

 ### Naming conventions